OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 8. _removed_;
 9. shall validate that the requested scopes are adequate for accredited institutions and their regulatory roles and contained in the `software_statement`.
 The list of regulatory permissions and the corresponding scopes are described in the following sections;
 10. where possible, shall compare client metadata asserted by a client toward the metadata provided into  `software_statement`, choosing the values present in the SSA with precedence;
-11. shall accept all x.500 AttributeType name strings defined in the Distinguished Name of the x.509 Certificate Profiles defined in [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards];
+11. shall accept all x.500 AttributeType name strings defined in the Distinguished Name of the x.509 Certificate Profiles defined in [Open Finance Brasil x.509 Certificate Standards][OFB-Cert-Standards];
 12. if supporting `tls_client_auth` client authentication mechanism as defined in [RFC8705] shall only accept `tls_client_auth_subject_dn`  as an indication of the certificate subject value as defined in clause 2.1.2 [RFC8705];

 These provisions apply equally to the processing of [RFC7591], [RFC7592] and [OpenID Registration][OIDR] requests